TomStrepsil/web-toggle-point/examples/express/src/routes/parallel-folder-convention/README.md

 ### _baseline_

 The base experience.
-Clicking the dog dispatches a redux action adding a dog to the bottom box
+Clicking the dog dispatches a redux action adding a dog to the bottom box.

 ### _feature1_